Skip to main content

 • x-feedspace-timestamp: The Unix timestamp (in seconds) when the webhook was sent

 2. Your Signing Secret: Each webhook in your workspace has a unique signing secret.
 You can find this secret in your Feedspace dashboard under Automation > Webhook.
-Secrets are prefixed with whsec_.
+Production secrets are prefixed with whsec_live_ and non-production secrets with whsec_test_.

 3. Verification Process: You reconstruct the signature on your server using the timestamp, the raw request body, and your secret.
 If it matches the x-feedspace-signature header, the webhook is legitimate.